adamhindTESP/Inertia-Rebellion/Docs/Hardware.md

 - **Open electronics**
   - No proprietary sensors
-  - No black-box components
+  - No black-box signal conditioning

-Every subsystem is deliberately simple so that **failure modes are visible**, not hidden.
+All subsystems are intentionally simple so that **failure modes remain visible**, not hidden.

 ---